mariuzzo/layout-Mizhell/assignments/02/README.md

 ### Instructions

  1. Clone this repo.
+ 2. Create a “homework” branch from “master”.
- 2. Go to `assignment/02/work`.
+ 3. Go to `assignment/02/work`.
- 3. Start coding inside the file `index.html`.
+ 4. Start coding inside the file `index.html`.

 When you finish with you work, upload it.